syschelle/bpstracker/README.md

 - German
 - English

-The selected language is stored in the application settings.
+The selected language is stored as an application setting.

 ### Theme support